Due to current circumstances regarding the COVID-19 pandemic, we are currently operating a limited service and response times are longer than normal.

 Whether you’re buying a brand-new or replacement gas appliance, check that it’s suitable for its intended location and the type of gas that will be used.
 Make sure your engineer who’s carrying out the installation is Gas Safe registered too.

 We’d also highly recommend installing an audible carbon monoxide alarm.
 Carbon monoxide (CO) is an extremely poisonous gas, and it’s especially dangerous because you can’t see, smell or taste it.

 If you’re using a portable appliance with an integral LPG gas canister, follow our LPG safety checklist:

-Stay safe when you’re using high pressure gas cylinders with our LPG gas cylinder safety tips:
+Stay safe when you’re using gas cylinders with our LPG gas cylinder safety tips: